Bright-Path/brightpath.github.io/src/content/beer/run-the-half-hazy-ipa.md

 ---
 name: Run the Half Hazy IPA
 abv: 5%
-description: "This hazy IPA was brewed with Golden Promise malt, honey oat malt and wheat malt and is hopped with Nelson Sauvin.
-The result is a hoppy beer that has notes of citrus fruit, white wine and oak.
-Very drinkable. "
+description: Hoppy | Dry Hopped | Dank
 tap: true
 tap_loc: 9
 canned: false
+page_description: This hazy IPA was brewed with Golden Promise malt, honey oat malt and wheat malt and is hopped with Nelson Sauvin.
+The result is a hoppy beer that has notes of citrus fruit, white wine and oak.
+Very drinkable.
+logo: /upload/draft-only.svg
 tags: beer
 ---